memgonzales/binary-multiplication/README.md

         git clone https://github.com/memgonzales/binary-multiplication
         ```

-    - If git is not installed, click the green <code>Code</code> button near the top right of the repository and choose <code>Download ZIP</code>.
+    - If git is not installed, click the green `Code` button near the top right of the repository and choose [`Download ZIP`](https://github.com/memgonzales/binary-multiplication/archive/refs/heads/master.zip).
 Once the zipped folder has been downloaded, extract its contents.

 2. Open [`home.html`](https://github.com/memgonzales/binary-multiplication/blob/master/home.html).